 Binding Study Advice

-As a full-time bachelor student you must obtain all 60 ECTS credits* in the first year.
+As a full-time bachelor student you must obtain all 60 EC* in the first year.
 Every course in the first year is equivalent to a set number of credits.
-The credits for the courses you have passed can simply be added up in order to determine the total amount of credits you have earned and how many you still need to earn to fulfil the requirement.
+The credits for the courses you have passed can simply be added up in order to determine the total amount of credits you have earned and how many you still need to earn to fulfill the requirement.

-* For the bachelor Medicine, you need to obtain a minimum of 45 ECTS credits in the first year.
+* For the bachelor Medicine, you need to obtain a minimum of 45 EC in the first year.